PranavSriram18/genai_foundations/docs/series/sparse_layer.md

 Of course, this thought experiment is a significant simplification and not an exact representation of the actual dynamics of MoE optimization, but it serves to illustrate the central tension between gradient-based optimization and the discrete structure imposed by sparsity.
-These issues make training MoEs tricky, necessitating careful
+These issues make training MoEs tricky, typically necessitating careful
-<span class="term">auxiliary losses/regularizers</span> to ensure proper specialization and load balancing, plus monitoring during
+<span class="term">auxiliary losses/regularizers</span> to ensure proper specialization and load
-training to detect and revive dead experts.
+balancing, plus monitoring during training to detect and revive dead experts.

-## 3. Core Frames
+## 3. Core Frames and Classical Ideas

-### 3.1 From Dense MLPs to Expert Dictionaries
+### 3.1 Expert Dictionaries and Low Rank Read-Write Systems

 Consider a standard transformer block with residual stream dimension $D$.
 A dense MLP layer is a map